andikrueger/AzureCP/Troubleshoot-AzureCP.md

 ### Test connectivity with Azure AD

-This script connects to the sites required by Microsoft Graph, it can be run on the SharePoint servers to ensure that they can be reached:
+This PowerShell script connects to all the locations required for Microsoft Graph to work.
+It may be run on the SharePoint servers to ensure that they can be reached:

 ```powershell
 Invoke-WebRequest -Uri https://login.windows.net
 Invoke-WebRequest -Uri https://login.microsoftonline.com
 Invoke-WebRequest -Uri https://graph.microsoft.com
 ```

 ### Obtain the access token using PowerShell